AdobeDocs/analytics.en/help/implement/vars/plugins/hitgovernor.md

     s.governor();
    });
    ```

-   Below the doPlugins section of your AppMeasurement file, include the plugin code contained in [Plugin Source Code](/help/implement/js-implementation/plugins/hitgovernor.md#reference_76423C81A7A342B2AC4BE41490B27DE0), below.

    The hit limit threshold, hit timing threshold, and traffic exclusion time frames can all be overridden by setting these variables, outside of the plugin itself and preferably with your other configuration variables: